How to Remove Write Protection from USB [ 5 Ways] - Qiling

 Method 1.
 Remove Write Protection from USB with Physical Lock Switch

 Step 2.
-Connect the unlocked USB or SD card to your computer.
-Check if the write-protected state disappears.
+Connect the unlocked USB or SD card to your computer, and check if the write-protected state disappears.

 Image 1 - USB flash drive switch